 The first person to contact with questions about your child's classes and related matters such as homework, study habits, etc. is their teacher.
 If you need further help, speak to your child's advisor or to the Co-Head of School for Academics.
-For more information on when a student has serious academic difficulties, see page 12.
+For more information on when a student has serious academic difficulties, see Academic Performance Concerns.